Application for an Undergraduate Degree

 |UO Academic Major:||Completion of an academic major required for all bachelor’s degrees at the University of Oregon.|

-* Credits from a course may not be used to satisfy group requirements and BA Language or BS Mathematics requirements
+* Credits from a course may not be used to satisfy area requirements and BA Language or BS Mathematics requirements

 To graduate with a BA degree, University of Oregon students need to show intermediate (third term of second year or above) competency in one language other than English.
 As specified in the UO Catalog, students may meet their graduation requirements for the BA degree through a sequence of courses or in other ways.